maru-n/BoidsSimulatorMPI/README.md

-# MassiveSwarm
+# BoidsSimulatorMPI

-calculation of Boid model on single computer or multi node cluster (using MPI).
+Boids model simulator on single computer or multi node cluster (using MPI).

 ## Build